Use your dehumidifier to work at its optimal performance level.

 and be sure the temperature settings are properly adjusted.
 30%-50% is the ideal level of humidity your device should be set to.

-5. Use when need to
+5. Use when needed

-It’s best to use your dehumidifier when there’s excess moisture in home.
+It’s best to use your dehumidifier when there’s excess moisture in the home.
 Turn it on after hot showers, during laundry loads or when areas of your home feel damp.

 6. Choose environmentally friendly